-The reporting requirements for Food Stamp recipients depend on the AG composition and length of certification.
-These reporting requirements are only for Food Stamp benefits and do not affect the reporting requirements of any other program of assistance that the AG also receives.
+The reporting requirements for SNAP recipients are only for SNAP benefits and do not affect the reporting requirements of any other program of assistance that the AG also receives.

-Regardless of the AG's reporting requirements, all changes reported directly by an AG member, the AG's authorized representative and/or authorized EBT cardholder, or from a source that is listed as verified upon receipt below must be acted on, even if the AG is not required to report the information.
+Regardless of the SNAP reporting requirement, all changes reported directly by an AG member, the AG's authorized representative and/or authorized EBT cardholder, or from a source that is listed as verified upon receipt below must be acted on, even if the AG is not required to report the information.